Neeyum Njanum: Cast

-Production

-The film was launched in Kozhikode on 29 August 2018 followed by the start of principal photography.
-The film was primarily shot in Kozhikode and Palakkad and few scenes been shot in Mumbai and Dubai.
-By the beginning of October, the crew wrapped up the shoot in Kerala and moved to Mumbai.
-After which they moved to Dubai in November 2018.
-Entire filming was completed by mid-November.

 Release

 Neeyum Njanum was released in Kerala on 18 January 2019 by Kokers Films.

 Critical reception

 The Times of India rated 3.5 out of 5 stars and wrote: "Neeyum Njanum is a narrative of our time, touching on themes of moral policing, religion, and politics.
 He [A. K. Sajan] uses sharp wit and wry sarcasm as his story telling tools, making it a somewhat intelligent cinema".

 Soundtrack

-The songs were composed by Vinu Thomas and the lyrics were penned by B. K. Harinarayanan and Salaudheen Kechery.
+The songs were composed by Vinu Thomas and the lyrics were written by B. K. Harinarayanan and Salaudheen Kechery.